danyellington/Zoo/README.md

 # Zoo Animal Tracker

-This is a website designed to add, edit, and view new animals admitted to a zoo - Version 1: 23/02/2018
+This is an app designed to add, edit, and view new animals admitted to a zoo - Version 1: 23/02/2018

 ##### By: Danyel Murray